-Windows, External Doors and Joinery

-Repair Category 2

-Notes Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
+Windows, External Doors and Joinery Repair Category 2 Notes Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.
-The window units, the front external door and external patio doors are of an older design.
-There is a degree of general wear and tear to the installation consistent with its age and use.
-It should be appreciated that double glazed replacement windows can be problematic and over time the operations can be affected and the opening mechanisms damaged.
+The window units and rear external door are of an older design.
+There is a degree of general wear and tear to the window installation consistent with its age and use.
+It should be appreciated that double glazed replacement windows can be problematic and over time.
+The operations can be affected and the opening mechanisms damaged.
 Ongoing maintenance should be anticipated.

-Weathering is evident to the fascia boards.
+External joinery is affected by decay to varying degrees.
+A joiner can advise on all necessary repairs.